 I read everywhere about this 60 months-rule; is it a requisite?

 It’s a common misconception that having contributed for less than 60 months is a prerequisite.
 It’s however largely untrue in a lot of cases.
-As mentioned above, this rule is only relevant for contracting state nationals.
-Citizens of contracting nationals can choose to get a refund, only if they have contributed less than 60 months.
+As mentioned above, this rule is only relevant for some contracting state nationals (Albania, Australia, Canada, India, Moldova, North-Macedonia, Philippines, South Korea, Turkey, USA).
+Citizens of those contracting countries can choose to get a refund, only if they have contributed less than 60 months.

 This rule is not relevant for non-contracting state nationals.
 They can apply for a refund, regardless of the contribution duration.